counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 ### Setting an Outcome

 **After a challenge is finalized**.
-If a challenge has been finalized by the timeout expiring, then a function call can be made to the `ChallengeRegistry` that then initiates a call to the `computeOutcome` function of the corresponder `AppDefinition` to the challenge.
+If a challenge has been finalized by the timeout expiring, then a function call can be made to the `ChallengeRegistry` that then initiates a call to the `computeOutcome` function of the corresponding `AppDefinition` to the challenge.
 The `computeOutcome` method will return a `bytes` struct and that is then stored inside the contract permanently as the outcome of the application.

 **In the same transaction as finalizing a challenge.** A minor efficiency can be added here, but has not yet been implemented, which is that if the challenge can finalized unilaterally (either in initiation or in refutation) then it is possible to instantly set the outcome.
 There is an [issue tracking this on GitHub](https://github.com/counterfactual/monorepo/issues/1311).